fhemberger/catbox-s3/README.md

 ### Options

 - `bucket` - the S3 bucket.
 You need to have write access for it.
 - `accessKeyId` - the Amazon access key.
+(If you don't specify key, it will attempt to use local credentials.)
 - `secretAccessKey` - the Amazon secret access key.
+(If you don't specify secret, it will attempt to use local credentials.)
 - `region` - the Amazon S3 region.
 (If you don't specify a region, the bucket will be created in US Standard.)
 - `endpoint` - the S3 endpoint URL.
 (If you don't specify an endpoint, the bucket will be created at Amazon S3 using the provided region if any)
 - `setACL` - defaults to true, if set to false, not ACL is set for the objects